DannyArends/DImGui/README.md

 - [src/scene.d](./src/scene.d) contains the code that sets up the example scene
 - [src/includes.c](./src/includes.c) contains the importC instructions

-### Contributing
+### Contributing 🙌

 Want to contribute?
 Great!
-Contribute to this repo by starring or forking on Github, and feel free to start an issue first to discuss idea's before sending a pull request.
+Contribute to this repo by starring ⭐ or forking 🍴, and feel free to start an issue first to discuss idea's before sending a pull request.
 You're also welcome to post comments on commits.

 Or be a maintainer, and adopt (the documentation of) a function.

-### License
+### License ⚖️

 Written by Danny Arends and is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
 See [LICENSE.txt](./LICENSE.txt).